Carpet bombing: Korean War

 On 5 November, twenty-two B-29s attacked Kanggye, destroying 75 percent of the city.
 After the failure of the Chinese Fifth Phase Offensive and the UN May–June 1951 counteroffensive, from July 1951, while the ground war became static when the UN and the PVA/KPA fought but exchanged little territory, large-scale bombing of North Korea continued.

 North Korea suffered heavy damage from US bombing.
 Major General William F. Dean, the highest-ranking American POW from the war, reported that the majority of North Korean cities and villages he saw were either rubble or snow-covered wasteland.
-North Korean factories, schools, hospitals, and government offices were forced to move underground, and air defenses were "non-existent”.
+North Korean factories, schools, hospitals, and government offices were forced to move underground, and air defenses were "non-existent".
 North Korea ranks as among the most heavily bombed countries in history, as the US dropped a total of 635,000 tons of bombs (including 32,557 tons of napalm) on Korea, more than during the entire Pacific War.

 Vietnam War

 During the Vietnam War, with the escalating situation in Southeast Asia, 28 B-52Fs were fitted with external racks for twenty-four 750-pound (340 kg) bombs under project South Bay in June 1964; an additional 46 aircraft received similar modifications under project Sun Bath.
 In March 1965, the United States commenced Operation Rolling Thunder.
 The first combat mission, Operation Arc Light, was flown by B-52Fs on 18 June 1965, when thirty bombers of the 9th and 441st Bombardment Squadrons struck a communist stronghold near the Bến Cát District in South Vietnam.
 The first wave of bombers arrived too early at a designated rendezvous point, and while maneuvering to maintain station, two B-52s collided, which resulted in the loss of both bombers and eight crewmen.
 The remaining bombers, minus one more that turned back for mechanical problems, continued toward the target.
-Twenty-seven Stratofortresses dropped on a one-mile by two-mile target box from between 19,000 and 22,000 feet, a little more than 50 percent of the bombs falling within the target zone.
+Twenty-seven Stratofortresses dropped on a 1 by 2 mi target box from between 19,000 and 22,000 feet, a little more than 50 percent of the bombs falling within the target zone.
 The force returned to Andersen AFB except for one bomber with electrical problems that recovered to Clark AFB, the mission having lasted thirteen hours.
 Post-strike assessment by teams of South Vietnamese troops with American advisors found evidence that the VC had departed the area before the raid, and it was suspected that infiltration of the South's forces may have tipped off the north because of the ARVN troops involved in the post-strike inspection.

 The B-52s were restricted to bombing suspected Communist bases in relatively uninhabited sections, because their potency approached that of a tactical nuclear weapon.
-A formation of six B-52s, dropping their bombs from 30,000 ft, could "take out”… almost everything within a "box" approximately 5/8 mi wide by 2 mi long.
+A formation of six B-52s, dropping their bombs from 30,000 ft, could "take out"… almost everything within a "box" approximately 5/8 mi wide by 2 mi long.
 Whenever Arc Light struck… in the vicinity of Saigon, the city woke from the tremor….

 — Neil Sheehan, war correspondent, writing before the mass attacks to heavily populated cities including North Vietnam's capital.